Rammechh/Scaler_Problems/README.md

 	a. if this is colored in color1 then the graph can’t be bipartite ,return 0.
 	b. else if this is colored in color1 do nothing.
 	c. else color it with color 2 and push it into queue.
 Repet step1 until no nodes is left for coloring.

+### 4) Construct Roads
+ + chk if bipartite or not.
+If yes separate into two halves x and y.
+The maximum number of edges that can exist is x * y, but N - 1 edges already exist so the maximum number of edges to be added is x * y - (N - 1).